 In a previous article, I explained how to connect to Office 365 with PowerShell.
 In this article, we explore how to use PowerShell to connect to Exchange Online.
-We will cover both the Exchange Online PowerShell Module version 1 and version 2.

 Let’s get started!

-Exchange Online PowerShell Module v2
+Exchange Online PowerShell Module

 One of the challenges of a large Exchange Online organization is that PowerShell commands can take a very long time to run.
 The Exchange Team released the Exchange Online PowerShell V2 module to combat this problem, which ships with all new Exchange cmdlets while still supporting the old cmdlets.
 Microsoft has determined that these new cmdlets are up to eight times faster in certain instances.
 I highly recommend using this module over the V1 module.
 The V2 module has been generally available since June 2020.